Logo

 Kraken: Security-Focused Trading Platform

 Kraken serves both first-timers and veterans with a strong security focus, deep asset selection, and a comprehensive toolset.
 It supports margin trading and staking, plus a robust mobile experience.
-Kraken Pro adds lower fees and sophisticated charting for advanced traders.
+Kraken Pro adds lower fees and more sophisticated charting for advanced traders.

 Pros